internet law

 Read more …

-• Legal issues for data loss
+• Legal challenges arising from data loss

-Legal issues for data loss
+Legal challenges arising from data loss

 Organisations must protect confidential data from external and internal threats.
 Learn steps to secure data, potential data breach implications, and how a data breach notification bill may require affected entities to notify consumers.